-A properly staged and a cleaned house will sell in half the time and offer a good return on investment.
+A properly staged and cleaned house will sell in half the time and offer a good return on investment.
 However, not all renovations will add face value to the property, and not all staging strategies will work.
 Minding how your property is staged and presented to the public is an underrated but fundamental aspect of selling your house.

 If you want to get the most money for your property, you need to know where to put in some money and energy.
 Here are some proven tips for effectively presenting your property to a potential buyer and getting the best offers in a short time.